 How to Make Chile Ristras:

 If you have time, Ristras are a simple and easy way to not only dry your peppers, but add some beauty to your home decor as well!
 Ristras are not just for decoration, they're used to dry your chiles and store for the winter to use in the kitchen.
 You can also dry bundles of herbs and have a kitchen display that is beautiful functional.
 Ristras also make great gifts!

 Drying Chiles and Peppers – How to Make Ristras:

-This is a great method for drying out your chile pepper harvest, using mother nature to dehydrate and preserve your chiles for year round use.
+This is a great method for drying out your chile pepper harvest, using mother nature to dehydrate and preserve your chiles for year round use or for gifts.

 What You'll Need for Ristras:

 - Chili Peppers (any color)

 Step 1:Thread your string through the needle.
 Be sure to pull enough string through that you can work without it coming back out of the needle again.

 Step 2:Thread your chilies.
 You will want to thread through the base of the stem since this is the hardest part of the fruit to split.
 As you thread each chili, slide it down the string to join its friends.
 Prepare for a few of your chilies to split or fall off the thread at some point during this process.